arduino/help-center-content/content/Arduino Cloud/Spaces/Remove-members-from-a-space.md

 * Removed members keep their Arduino accounts
 * Removed members will no longer have access to courses shared with the space.
-* The removed member will keep their data, but will no longer benefit from additional features and limits provided by any **School plan** active with the space. , but may have some features restricted if they exceed the limits of their personal plan.
+* The removed member will keep their data, but will no longer benefit from additional features and limits provided by any **School plan** active with the space.
+Some features may be restricted if they exceed the limits of their personal plan.
 See [If you exceed plan limits after downgrading](https://support.arduino.cc/hc/en-us/articles/4401874212370-If-you-exceed-plan-limits-after-downgrading).

 ## Remove a member from a space